tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 3) ML model: preliminary preprocessing, feature engineering and feature description with decision-making process, train and test data description, model choice with limitations and benefits

-4) DB: fully integrated DB connecting to the model, 1+ joinsone connection string (SQLAalchemy/PyMongo), updated ERD if SQL
+4) DB: fully integrated DB connecting to the model, 1+ joins, one connection string, updated ERD

 5) DASHBOARD: blueprint, storyboard on GoogleSlides, tools and interactive slides description